by DAVID H. SCHANZER for ISLAMiCommentary on AUGUST 8, 2014:

 David H. Schanzer is an Associate Professor of the Practice at the Duke Sanford School of Public Policy and the Director of the Triangle Center on Terrorism and Homeland Security.
 He is also a regular contributor to ISLAMiCommentary.

-This article was made possible by the Transcultural Islam Project, an initiative launched in 2011 by the Duke Islamic Studies Center — in partnership with the Carolina Center for the Study of the Middle East and Muslim Civilizations and the Oxford Centre for Islamic Studies — aimed at deepening understanding of Islam and Muslim communities.
+This article was made possible (in part) by the Transcultural Islam Project, an initiative launched in 2011 by the Duke Islamic Studies Center — in partnership with the Carolina Center for the Study of the Middle East and Muslim Civilizations and the Oxford Centre for Islamic Studies — aimed at deepening understanding of Islam and Muslim communities.
 See www.islamicommentary.org/about and www.tirnscholars.org/about for more information.
 The Transcultural Islam Project is funded by a grant from the Carnegie Corporation of New York.
+The statements made and views expressed are solely the responsibility of the author(s).

 Other web sites and print publications may re-publish this article as long as there is source attribution (author and ISLAMiCommentary) and a link back to ISLAMiCommentary.